joelkennerley/good-reads-MBA/README.md

 This project was completed as part of my DATA301 coursework.
 It focuses on uncovering associations between book interactions using market basket analysis on a large-scale Goodreads dataset.

 # 🔍 Project Overview
-The goal of this project was to identify frequently co-occurring book interactions using the Apriori algorithm.
-To handle the scale of the dataset efficiently, I used Dask for parallel processing and tested the scalability of the solution using Google Cloud.
+The goal of this project was to identify frequently co-occurring book interactions and generate high-confidence association rules using the Apriori algorithm.
+To efficiently handle the scale of the Goodreads dataset, I leveraged Dask for parallel processing and evaluated the solution’s scalability by deploying it on Google Cloud.

 # ⚙️ Technologies Used